Sick of Being dirty

 First of all, bring your baby into the bathroom and strap them into their bouncy chair, place them next to the tub.
-Keep your baby in front of the shower so you can peek at them and make sure they’re doing okay every once in awhile if you’d like, and so you can easily grab them when the time comes.
+Keep your baby in front of the shower so you can peek at them and make sure they’re doing okay every once in awhile, and so you can easily grab them when the time comes.

 - You may want to give your baby a toy to keep them occupied.

-- Have them already stripped down to nothing but their diaper.
-(Make sure it’s not poopy.)
+- Have baby already stripped down to nothing but their diaper.
+Check for poop.

 - Make sure you have babies body wash and that the lid is open for easy access.

 - If you have a slick bottomed shower get a non-slip mat.